 5.1

-The Officers of the Club shall consist of a President, Vice President, Secretary, and Treasurer, all of who shall by duly elected by the Board of Directors from its membership.
+The Officers of the Club shall consist of a President, Vice President, Secretary, and Treasurer, all of whom shall by duly elected by the Board of Directors from its membership.
 The vote for the officers shall be held at the first regular monthly meeting of the Board following the General Annual Meeting.

 5.2